andorsk/awesome-decentralized-community/readme.md

 - [DICE](https://diceurope.org/) : Intent to foster collaboration and work
   together on the adoption of a dignified digital identity between governments, citizens, and companies across Europe.
-- [International Workshop on Emerging Digital Identities](https://www.ares-conference.eu) : The International Conference on Availability, Reliability and Security.
 - [Decentralized Web Summit](https://indieweb.org/Decentralized_Web_Summit) :
   The Summit & meetup is a two-day event for high level discussions among leaders from around the globe working on decentralized technologies.
 - [European Identity and Cloud Conference 2024](https://www.kuppingercole.com/events/eic2024) : Europe’s Place to Be for the Digital ID Multiverse
+- [Identity Week Amsterdam](https://www.terrapinn.com/exhibition/identity-week/index.stm) :  Conference and exhibition bringing together the brightest minds in the identity sector to promote innovation, new thinking, and more effective identity solutions.
 - [IEEE DAPPS](https://ieeedapps.com/) : Facilitate the exchange between
   researchers and practitioners in the area of Decentralized Applications (dApps) based on Distributed Ledger Technologies, Blockchains and related